MantautasRimkus/SmartEDA_Presentation/Generator.md

 STAT600 - Automated EDA in R
 ================

-\#\#Introduction
+## Introduction

-After getting some new dataset, doing a proper exploratory data analysis (EDA) is a very important part.
+After acquiring some new data, doing a proper exploratory data analysis (EDA) is a very important part.
 This help to better understand the structure of our data, potential problems and project the steps needed to use the particular data set for modelling.